soudeep-cse/soudeep-cse/README.md

 ### Hi there 👋 I am Shahriar Soudeep.

 # 💫 About Me:
-🔭 I am currently learning machine learning engineering, which is my passion.<br>🤝 I am working on numerous projects involving various datasets in machine learning.
+🔭 I am currently learn machine learning engineering, which is my passion.<br>🤝 I am working on numerous projects involving various datasets in machine learning.
 During my internship, I am working on a survey-based paper focused on Transformer learning.
 My thesis paper involves an implementation-based project on fake news detection, which includes an additional feature of sentiment analysis using machine learning algorithms.<br>👯I am enthusiastic about pursuing a career in machine learning engineering.<br>🌱  I am a hard worker, passionate, and punctual in both work and learning.

 ## 🌐 Socials: